edenessame/wakeboarding/README.md

   * The W3C validator also found that I had used a bad value: `role="img"` on my "aria-label" attribute.
 So I removed it.

-  * Now no errors were returned when passing through the official [W3C Validator](./readme-assets/HTML-validator.png)
+  * Now, no errors were returned when passing through the official [W3C Validator](./readme-assets/HTML-validator.png)

 * **CSS**
   * No errors were found when passing through the official [(jigsaw) Validator](./readme-assets/CSS-validator.png)